 that an Ada program is consistent.

-gnatmake automatically recompiles any sources that have been
+In particular, these builders automatically recompile any sources that have

 on such modified sources, so that ’version skew’ is avoided.